List of Russian Cities, Far and Near: Origin

 While the original author of the list is unknown, they likely were a Russian, based on the fact that the spelling of the cities in the list are entirely in their Russian forms.
 Additionally, the author paid great attention to cities in Zalesye, Ryazan, and Chernigov regions, suggesting that they had an origin around that area.

-Is it likely that the list was originally accompanied by a map, similar to that of the 17th century Book of the Big Drawing, due to the ordering of the cities from south to north on the list, which makes sense when one considers that many maps at the time placed the south at the top of the map and the north at the bottom.
+Is it likely that the list was originally accompanied by a map, similar to that of the 17th century Book of the Big Drawing, due to the ordering of the cities from south to north on the list, which lines up with the fact that many maps at the time placed the south at the top of the map and the north at the bottom.
 However, if there was ever any map attached, it has been lost by now, with only the textual portion remaining.

 Reliability

 While historically many doubted the veracity of the list, it is today widely accepted as legitimate by historians.
 Nikolay M. Karamzin and most other historians at the time of its discovery treated it with distrust, due to the fact that many of the settlements in the list were unknown.
 However, as time went on, the views of historians began to shift.
 Polish ethnographer Zorian Dołęga-Chodakowski wrote a response to Karamzin, in which he pointed out various aspects of the document that appeared to confirm its authenticity.
 Further analysis of the text by historians led to a consensus on its legitimacy.
 At least 304 out of the 358 cities listed can be identified to align with settlement existing today, around 85% of the total amount.